kokerinks/tp/docs/UserGuide.md

 ## Technical Issues
 1. Application won't start<br>
 🚫 **Problem**: Double-clicking the jar file doesn’t open SweetRewards.<br> ✅ **Solution**: Verify that Java 11 or higher is installed.
-Open a command prompt, navigate to the application's directory, and execute java -jar sweetrewards-v1.2.jar.
+Open a command prompt, navigate to the application's directory, and type in `java -jar sweetrewards-v1.2.jar` (Note the version number might differ, use the one that is seen in the version of SweetRewards that you have downloaded) and press enter.
 If issues persist, re-download the jar file to rule out corruption.

 2. GUI opens off-screen<br>
 🚫 **Problem**:  SweetRewards starts off the visible screen area when using multiple displays.<br>